The official blog of the Lung Institute.

 Jack Coleman, Jr, MD, is the medical director for the Lung Institute in Nashville.
 He earned his medical degree from the University of Cincinnati as well as completed his internship and general surgery residency at the institution.
 Dr. Coleman is Board Certified in Otolaryngology and ensures that all treatments and staff will follow strict standards with the highest excellence in personalized patient care.

 “I am very excited about these new facilities opening,” says Dr. Coleman.
 “The Lung Institute is providing innovative procedures for patients with debilitating conditions and will be a prime location for patients in Nashville.”

 About the Lung Institute

-If you suffer from a lung disease or know a loved one that disease, then stem cell treatment is a viable option.
+If you suffer from a lung disease or know a loved one that disease, then cellular therapy is a viable option.
 If you have any questions, talk to one of our patient care coordinators today, contact us or call us at (800) 729-3065 to schedule a free consultation.